MeltwaterArchive/storyplayer/v2/learn/test-your-code/recommended-first-tests.md

 });
 {% endhighlight %}

 Notice how I don't hard-code details about Nginx, such as folder paths, users and groups?
 These are details that might be different on different operating systems.
-I put them in an `appSettings` section in my test environment config:
+I put them in a `storySettings` section in my test environment config:

 {% highlight json %}
 [